Override quarto callouts colors in typst

 Typst in Quarto doesn’t work like latex.
 Instead of adding simple .tex partials to adjust minor things, you need to adjust .typ files.

-1. Start with the default Quarto typst template with quarto create typst and it will give you
+- Start with the default Quarto typst template with

-• a typst-show.typ file.
-I never edit this
+typst-show.typfile.
+I never edit this - a

-• make sure you read the comments in the first lines of those files!!!!!
+typst-template.typfile - this is where the customization magic happens - make sure you read the comments in the first lines of those files!!!!!

-• reference these files in your yaml front matter like so:
+- reference these files in your yaml front matter like so:

 ---